 The cost of charging an EV varies depending on the charging station’s location – home, work, or public charging station.

 Car owners with off-street parking can enjoy the benefits of being able to charge at home even if their vehicle is not in use and doing it in a cost-effective manner.
-If you’re not capable of charging from home, you’d obviously be paying more on your car annually using the public charging network.
+If you’re not capable of charging from home, you’d obviously be paying more for your car annually using the public charging network.

 Using a rapid or ultra-rapid charging point may be the fastest means to charge your electric vehicle, but it’s also the most costly.
 Some are very expensive you’d be paying more than the fuel cost of a diesel or petrol car of the same size.